 Though studies of the effectiveness of grain and corn versus grass diets in preventing the spread of E. Coli are varied and sometimes conflicting, a 2009 review of a decade of said studies found that “populations [of] E. coli O157:H7 are generally lower in cattle fed [grass] diets.”

 Joel Salatin, author, regenerative farmer, and owner of a small processing facility, advocates for agricultural decentralization to heal many societal and environmental sores.
 His conclusion is that the only way to prevent foodborne illness is by decentralizing farming and processing.
 When you spread out the processes, ideally when one farm processes one or two cows a month, the pathogen’s spread is severely limited.
 Salatin aptly points out that the government understood this fact during Covid when they targeted urban areas for lockdown.
 The message just never made it to the USDA.

 Twenty years ago after a spate of food borne pathogens, congress commissioned the General Accountability Office (GAO) to study the problem.
 The bi-partisan report came back with four primary risk factors in the American food system:

 • Centralized production.

 • Centralized processing.

 • Subtherapeutic antibiotic use creating superbugs.

 • Long distance transportation.

-USDA inspections developed in response to the conditions of industrialized livestock agriculture, yet it’s been applied universally to all farming operations regardless of size.
-We have the ability to change this dynamic to some extent by buying custom exempt beef directly from local farmers.
+USDA inspections were developed in response to the conditions of industrialized livestock agriculture, yet the process has been applied universally to all farming operations regardless of size.
+We have the ability to change this dynamic to some extent by buying custom-exempt beef directly from local farmers.

 To help you get started, here are a few Middle Tennessee farms that provide it: